This also applies to cable, chain, and webbing.

 These four silhouette men are great for creating simple, easy to understand illustrations.

 This file shows how to position ropes and webbing on trusses.
 Learn more about working with the truss.
-(The truss will be available in the next vRigger release.
-If you own version 12 you may contact us to receive a prerelease copy of version 12.1 of vRigger that includes the truss.)

 This file shows how to use the wire strop.
 The main tips are to change the rope color to light gray (so it looks like cable) and to use the rope benders to curve the cable.
-(The wire strop will be available in the next vRigger release.
-If you own version 12 you may contact us to receive a prerelease copy of version 12.1 of vRigger that includes the truss.)

 This file contains a man rappelling from a chairlift.
 Instructions in the file explain how the rope was routed around the chair using slack points.